Play Learned Hands

-A tool to build labeled datasets, machine learning models, and new applications that can connect people online to high quality legal help.
+Learned Hands is an online game to build labeled datasets, machine learning models, and new applications that can connect people online to high-quality legal help.

 How do we proactively spot people’s issues, that could be solved through legal help — even if they do not know that they are legal, or how to present them like a lawyer would?
 Our project focuses on the large amounts of people expressing legal needs online — on Internet forums, search engines, social media, and chats and emails with librarians, courts, and non-profits.